 *Note that the intercept, beta coefficient, and 95% CIs have been exponentiated [exp()] from the geometric mean calculations.

 5a.
 The estimated exponentiated intercept from the fitted regression model is 300.9.
-This is interpreted to mean that, for those subjects with a CRP = 0, their estimated mean fibrinogen levels are 300.9 after exponentiation.
+This is interpreted to mean that, for those subjects with a CRP = 0, their estimated geometric mean fibrinogen levels are 300.9 after exponentiation.

+4/5 points.
+Minus 1 because it is the geometric mean, not the mean.

 5b.
 The estimated exponentiated slope from the fitted regression model is 1.012, which is interpreted to compare the ratio of geometric means across groups differing by 1 unit of CRP.
 In other words, it is used to compare groups with a k-fold difference in their measured CRP such that k1.012 represents the ratio of geometric means for two groups who differ in CRP by k-fold amount (e.g., 10% is k = 1.1).